CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.2.2, the second bugfix release of branch 3.2 of CheetahTemplate3.
+I'm pleased to announce version 3.2.3, the thitd bugfix release of branch 3.2 of CheetahTemplate3.